mjayjoh/data-broker-analysis/notebooks/README.md

 ## Usage

+It is recommended to run `info-extraction.ipynb` first, as it prepares data used by other notebooks.
+The other notebooks can then be run independently.

 These notebooks are designed to be run in a Jupyter environment with the required dependencies installed (see `requirements.txt` in the project root).

 To run the notebooks locally: